The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * You are holding onto a lot of resources all the time.
 This makes an untimely death a bigger hit on your DPS than just using your resources as needed.
 * Overcapping is a real monster that you have to worry about.

-Ultimately, Dead Zoning has had a few practical uses but is still remains relatively risky.
+Ultimately, Dead Zoning has had a few practical uses but still remains relatively risky.
 It plays out really well in phased encounters and is useful in a fight like P8S Phase 2 where pooling additional resources for a big buff phase plays out.
-We also find some use for it in DSR allowing us to pool resources for the second and Final Phases.
+We also find some use for it in DSR allowing us to pool resources for the third and final phases.

 - - -